 The GENE-ius Day Program was developed in 2006 by Dr. Ania Wieczorek at the University of Hawai‘i, at Mānoa to provide science education to Hawai‘i's children.
-The GENE-ius Day Program offers school day field trips for students in grades 4 to 5 and Saturday science classes for students in grades 1 to 8.
+The GENE-ius Day Program offers school day field trips for elementary students and Saturday science classes for students in grades 1 to 12.

 The GENE-ius Day School Field Trip has a series of activities that connect genetics and agriculture to the school curriculum.
 Being on campus lets students imagine themselves as university scientists and increases interest in science related topics.
 Each field trip includes a plant cell lab, DNA extraction lab, an interactive lecture on human and plant traits, and an agricultural talk that highlights the relationship between science and the food we eat.